sulyi/BiD-The-Gutter-Syndicate/Calvus-"The Moth"-Grieg/Calvus-The_Moth-Grieg.md

 - Make Cinder Belle submersible (multistep project)

-- Invisibility cloak by infusing it with arcane supplements (invention)
+- Invisibility cloak by infusing it with arcane supplements named "Cloak of Hollow Light" (invention)

 - Make bunch of supplies for The Weeping Lady